Getting a Mortgage With a Gap in Your Employment History

 How a gap in employment could affect a mortgage application

-Some lenders may see a gap in employment as too much of a red flag, depending on the circumstances, and decline the application.
+Depending on the circumstances, some lenders may see a gap in employment as too much of a red flag and decline the application.
 That’s the worst-case scenario.

-In many other cases, such as the examples given above, a prospective lender will want to dig a little deeper to find out why that gap is there and how it compares with the rest of your employment history before reaching a decision.
+In many other cases, such as the examples given above, a prospective lender will want to dig a little deeper to find out why that gap exists and how it compares with the rest of your employment history before making a decision.

 How do you explain a gap in employment for a mortgage?

-So, to use the example again of returning to full-time education, providing a copy of any qualifications and certificates you were given once the course was complete would obviously corroborate this.
+So, to use the example of returning to full-time education again, providing a copy of any qualifications and certificates you were given once the course was complete would corroborate this.
 Or, if you were away from work due to injury, any hospital or doctor’s notes outlining what happened.

-It would also help your application if you could provide evidence (bank statements etc.) of paying all of your financial commitments during this gap.
+It would also help your application if you could provide evidence (bank statements, etc.) of paying for your financial commitments during this gap.

 We're so confident in our service, we guarantee it.